 You need to use an LCA database

-Most Building Life Cycle Assessment tools come with an LCA database of building materials.
-This allows users to map material choices from their model to the software.
-Assessing the impacts of building materials is a necessary part of calculating Building LCA and an LCA database helps to achieve exactly that goal.
-There are two types of Life Cycle Inventory Databases: LCA databases can use generic materials, EPDs, or both.
-An EPD database incorporates Environmental Product Declarations, which allows you to choose a specific material produced by a specific manufacturer and access all the Life Cycle Assessment data of that material.
-On the other hand, a generic database is based on industry averages, which means that highly performing materials are put in the same basket as materials that emit a lot of CO2.
-For more transparent and reliable results, an EPD database is your best bet.
+There are two types of Life Cycle Inventory Databases: LCA databases of Environmental Product Declarations (EPDs), or generic materials, or both.
+An EPD database enables you to choose a specific material produced by a specific manufacturer and access all the LCA data of that material.
+While a generic database is based on industry averages, which means that highly performing materials are put in the same basket as materials that emit a lot of CO2.
+For more transparent and reliable results, an EPD database is advised.

 Building Life Cycle Assessment is growing, but not fast enough

-There are some challenges to the wider adoption of Building Life Cycle Assessment.
-First of all, Life Cycle Assessment used to be costly and time-consuming, requiring weeks and even months to be completed.
-This has been solved by the development of dedicated tools that can automate the calculations and cut down the time required for an LCA by 85%.
-Secondly, the lack of a database can be an obstacle for Green Building professionals working in countries without their own EPD database.
-To solve this, a solution can be adjusting results according to local conditions, something that One Click LCA does with a data regionalization methodology developed according to CEN/TR 15941:2010 and verified by BRE.
-Thirdly, while there is more awareness surrounding the impact of the built environment on Climate Change, there is a need for stronger incentives and legislative initiatives.
-While the European Union with Level(s) and countries, like Finland, France, and Norway, are pushing for zero carbon buildings, there is a still a lot of work to be done to make the business case for building life cycle assessment even stronger.
+3. While there is more awareness surrounding the impact of the built environment on climate change, there is a need for stronger incentives and legislative initiatives.
+While the European Union with Level(s) and countries, like Finland, France, and Norway, are pushing for zero carbon buildings, there is still a lot of work to be done to make the business case for building life cycle assessment even stronger.

 You too can become a Building LCA expert